 Once you have a sense of how much your retirement will cost, you can start figuring out how you're going to pay for it.
-We suggest you calculate all of the income you generate without relying on your investments in financial securities.
+We suggest you calculate all of the income you generate without relying on your investments.
 The most common categories of non-investment income are listed below:

-Non-investment Income
+Non-Investment Income

 - 1. Salary: Will you work at all in retirement?
 If so, you'll need to estimate how much salary you can expect.
 For our purposes, don't count money you make from a business investment or partnership; just consider direct financial transfers from your employer to you. - 2.
-Public Pension: If you are elegible for an Age Pension, you should determine how much you can expect to receive on a regular basis.
+Pension: If your employer offers a pension, you should determine how much you can expect to receive on a regular basis.
 Will it increase or decrease over time?

-- 3. Private Pension: Account-based pensions can provide you with regular income from your superannuation savings in retirement.
-If you haven't yet, you'll want to determine the age you want to start receiving benefits and how much you can expect. - 4.
+Note, Registered Retirement Savings Plans (RRSPs) and Registered Retirement Income Funds (RRIFs) are not pension plans.
+Rather, they are types of accounts that hold funds you've invested over the years and will be able to control in retirement. - 3.
+Canada Pension Plan (CPP) or Quebec Pension Plan (QPP): If you've started collecting from CPP/QPP, you're familiar with how much to expect.
+If you haven't yet, you'll want to determine the age you want to start receiving benefits and how much you should expect monthly.
+The Government of Canada's website has a free calculator\ you can use to estimate your future payments. - 4.
 Business and Real Estate: If you maintain an interest in a business or investment property, this could produce non-investment income.
-When calculating how much to expect, consider that these sources of income are more susceptible to market conditions than a guaranteed pension is.
+When calculating how much to expect, consider these sources of income are more susceptible to market conditions than a guaranteed pension.

+\https://srv111.services.gc.ca/GeneralInformation/Index

-Determining What You Need From Your Portfolio
+Determining What You Need from Your Portfolio